 It's time to align school site selection with broader community goals so that school planning becomes part of the solution for your community, not part of the problem.
 Building educational facilities of the right size and in the right location can complement smart growth policies can complement one another through promoting walking to small schools and to other community destinations.

 Many public and some private schools are allowed freely in residential zoning districts in the same way as churches.
 Occasionally a brave municipal government tries to confront the local school board about its decisions about where to build schools, but often those conversations are half-hearted and far too late in the educational district's planning process.

 The school board is elected too, and an elected municipal government feels that a show-down with the school board would be unpleasant.

 It would.
 However, educating a school board and making it responsive to the broader public good is well within bounds of good public policy.

 Let's disentangle and list the questions surrounding school location.

-First, a small detour away from school site selection as such into how many school buildings there should be.
+First, we take a small detour away from school site selection as such into how many school buildings there should be.
 Here are some pertinent facts.

 1. Large schools are an issue, both in terms of land used and students attending.
 In 2003, the U.S. Environmental Protection Agency (EPA) sponsored research that showed that 27 states required a minimum school campus size.